Is mortgage refinancing right for me?

 - A copy of your completed loan application

-- A Good Faith Estimate document that spells out the settlement costs associated with the loan
+- A Loan Estimate that spells out the settlement costs associated with the loan

 Important: Once you receive your welcome package, review your completed loan application to make sure that everything is correct.
 You should also compare the proposed loan terms to your current loan.
 If the proposed payments aren't an improvement over what you pay now, and you're not refinancing to lock in a fixed rate, refinancing may not be right for you.